bramses/bramses-highly-opinionated-vault-2023/README.md

 [How and why this works is beyond the scope of this README](https://dugas.ch/artificial_curiosity/GPT_architecture.html), but know that we can use LLMs to our benefit.

 Thanks to Zettelkasten, we have perfectly cordoned off atomic thoughts that can be embedded for semantic search.

 Semantic search is a powerful type of search that indexes across meaning instead of full text searching.
-For example, I might be able to search singer and retireve "Taylor Swift", but if I were using full text search, singer and Taylor Swift have no letters in common so I would return zero results.
+For example, I might be able to search singer and retrieve "Taylor Swift", but if I were using full text search, singer and Taylor Swift have no letters in common so I would return zero results.
+This is not relevant for BHOV-2023, but I'm actively working in this area, so hope for good news on this front soon!

 Plugins: